ittech25/Ransomware-3/README.md

 # Ransomware
 A Ransomware with a symmetric encryption algorithm (Fernet) - Made in 15 minutes.

-This malware will list all the files in the C: Drive, and return a list with all the files, and then I'm Encrypting the files one by one.
+This malware will list all the files in the C: Drive, and return a list with all the files, and then encrypt the files one by one.

 ## Requirements